People have been attracted to this area along the San Juan River for thousands of years.

 In the mid-19th century, Utes were hired by explorers and pioneer groups to guide expeditions and fight neighboring Navajos, who had migrated from northern Canada and spread into southern Utah.
 Navajos farmed the San Juan River flood plains and pastured sheep in the nearby mountains.
 After a number of conflicts, government military campaigns, and the tragic Long Walk to New Mexico, the Southwestern domain was once again opened to Native American and Anglo use precipitating rapid and dramatic changes to the Navajo and Ute ways of life.
 While Paiutes no longer have a presence in the region, these three Native American tribes played significant roles in the development of the area.

-Spanish explorers in the 1700′s may have traversed this area, but no white settlers called the Bluff valley home until 1878.
-Historic Bluff City was founded in 1880 by the famous “Hole in the Rock” expedition of Mormon (Latter-Day Saint) pioneers, whose mission was to establish an agrarian community on the San Juan River.
-The original Bluff Fort and historic village of log homes was laid out with a church, school, and co-op store in the center and was surrounded by agricultural fields and orchards.
+Few settlers of European descent called the Bluff valley home until 1880 when the Hole in the Rock expedition of Mormon (Latter-day Saints) pioneers settled Bluff.
+The pioneers were “called” by the church for a mission to colonize southeastern Utah and minimize “untoward men” from settling this corner of Utah.
+The original Bluff Fort was laid out with a log cabins, church, school, and co-op store in the center, and was surrounded by agricultural fields and orchards.
 Farming along the San Juan River proved uncertain, for the river either flooded or went dry too often for dependable irrigation.

 Bluff’s 20th century economic history is replete with the rise and fall of mining ventures in coal, gold, oil and uranium, together with the challenges of cattle ranching and farming along the erratic San Juan River.

 Father Baxter Liebler, an Episcopal priest from Connecticut, arrived in the 1940’s and established St. Christopher’s Mission east of town bringing Christian teachings to the Navajo, and helping to improve their health and sanitary conditions.